technobly/SparkCore-LiquidCrystalSPI/README.md

 If you are building locally, place the files here:

 ```
-..\core-firmware\inc\LiquidCrystalSPI.h
+..\core-firmware\inc\liquid-crystal-spi.h
-..\core-firmware\src\application.cpp (renamed from Spark-LCDSoftSPI.cpp)
+..\core-firmware\src\application.cpp (renamed from lcd-soft-spi.cpp)
-..\core-firmware\src\LiquidCrystalSPI.cpp
+..\core-firmware\src\liquid-crystal-spi.cpp
-..\core-firmware\src\build.mk (optional, if you have your own make file going, just add the LiquidCrystalSPI.cpp to it)
+..\core-firmware\src\build.mk (optional, if you have your own make file going, just add the liquid-crystal-spi.cpp to it)
 ```

 ###Hardware SPI Wiring (default)###